 Regular Trips Back and Forth

-All of this is still no substitute for in person grandparenting.
-We are planning our next trip home and one of the grands just arrived this week for his second visit in 7 months.
-Having kids is a sure-fire way to get your parents to visit more often.
+All of this is still no substitute for in-person grandparenting.
+Our every year-and-a-half trips aren’t cutting it and we are traveling home more than ever, for longer than before.
+And having kids is a sure-fire way to get your parents to visit more often.

-Do you have tips for Long-Distance Grandparenting?
-Please share them in the comments!
+Do you have tips for how to Raise Kids Away from Family?
+Please share them in the comments.